mhoennig/hs.hsadmin.ng/README.md

   (see instructions below to install and run in Docker)
 - Java JDK at least recent enough to run Gradle
   (JDK 17.x will be automatically installed by Gradle toolchain support)
-- Gradle in some not too outdated version (7.4 will be installed via wrapper)

 You also might need an IDE (e.g. *IntelliJ IDEA* or *Eclipse* or *VS Code* with *[STS](https://spring.io/tools)* and a GUI Frontend for *PostgreSQL* like *Postbird*.